4GeeksAcademy/blog/blog/how-to-become-a-machine-learning-engineer.us.md

 •	Stay up-to-date: The field of machine learning is rapidly evolving and it is very important for an aspirant to stay up-to-date with the new trends and techniques.
 Read research papers, staying connected to people working in machine learning field and attend the conferences.

+For becoming a machine learning software engineer, a strong background of software engineering is needed along with the deep understanding of the techniques and algorithms of machine learning.

-## How to Become a Top Machine Learning Engineer?
+## How to Become a Senior Machine Learning Engineer?

 Every professional of machine learning field want to become a top machine learning engineer and they work hard to achieve their goal.
 It is only possible by hard work, dedication, willingness to learn and improve.
 Here are some additional tips to become top machine learning engineer and excel in the advancing career:

-1. Stay up-to-date with the latest technology: As the field of machine learning is rapidly evolving, the only way to succeed is to stay up to day to the latest trends and advancements.
+#### Stay up-to-date with the latest technology:
+As the field of machine learning is rapidly evolving, the only way to succeed is to stay up to day to the latest trends and advancements.
 Reading the research papers and following the industry experts on social media can help to stay informed.

-2. Sharpen your programming skills: Having skills in programming language and machine learning libraries can prove to be very beneficial and help to excel in machine learning field.
-Python, R and Java should be learnt along with the libraries of TensorFlow and Scikit-learn.
+#### Sharpen your programming skills:
+Having skills in programming language and machine learning libraries can prove to be very beneficial and help to excel in machine learning field.
+[Pytho](https://)n, R and [Java](https://4geeks.com/lesson/what-is-java-learn-to-code-in-java) should be learn along with the libraries of TensorFlow and Scikit-learn.

-3. Participate in Kaggle competitions: The Kaggle is the platform where data science competitions are held.
+#### Participate in Kaggle competitions:
+The Kaggle is the platform where data science competitions are held.
 It provides opportunity to improve the skills of machine learning and to gain exposure to the real world problems.
 To become a top machine learning engineer, a professional should participate in Kaggle.

-4. Build a portfolio: Portfolio building can help to showcase the skills and experience in machine learning field.
+#### Build a portfolio:
+Portfolio building can help to showcase the skills and experience in machine learning field.
 Top machine learning engineers must have a good portfolio that will help them to ace in this promising profession.

-5. Practice good communication skills: Strong communication skills are very essential for machine learning engineers as they have to work with cross-functional teams, as business stakeholders, data scientists and software engineers.
+#### Practice good communication skills:
+Strong communication skills are very essential for machine learning engineers as they have to work with cross-functional teams, as business stakeholders, data scientists and software engineers.
 They collaborate with them and align on the project demands and goals.

-6. Seek out mentorship: Finding an experienced machine learning engineer can be of great advantage.
-They can provide guidance and assistance.
-They have already worked in the field and can help in navigating the career opportunities and finding out the areas of improvement.
+#### Seek out mentorship:
+Finding an experienced machine learning engineer can be of great advantage.
+They can provide guidance and assistance, and have already worked in the field and can help in navigating the career opportunities and finding out the areas of improvement.

 Following these tips can help every professional to excel in the field of machine learning and can become the top machine learning engineer.
 It is an exciting field and always remember to keep learning, growing and improving skills and look for the opportunities.